simontaen/Passions/Notes.md

 * Some Artist might not have Albums, like Jennifer Rostock (store region) or Garth Brooks (won't sell them on iTunes).
 Fall back to Spotify in that case.
 * Albums "duplicate" check, more like "find different editions", when adding on Parse.
 This might work with a Stemmer (fix at the root problem) or hashing the image (fix the symptom).
 	* Also this requires a data model change since you need to make a relation between Albums
+* The ReleaseDate View flickers when scrolling.
+This must be an Apple Bug.
+You could try to capture an image or replicate it using "Album Colors" and a 60% opaque background

 # Data communication with Parse